o3o/bindbc-raylib/README.md

 ```

 ## Enable `raygui`
-To enable raygui  add the `versions` to your dub file
+To enable raygui add `versions` to your dub file

 __dub.json__
 ```